 Your 12-word phrase is meant to be kept hidden and used only as a last resort.

 Your password is extremely important too.
 It encrypts your Private Keys on your computer.
 While your wallet is closed, your Private Keys are encrypted and no one can access them on your computer and send out your funds.

-- Don't lose it because it can't be recovered.
+Don't lose your password because it can't be recovered.
 If you do, you'll have to use your 12 words to restore your wallet.

 The backup link is a copy of your 12-word seed but encrypted with your password.
 This means that the link by itself is useless without the password to decrypt it.
 This also means that anyone with access to your email account AND your login password will have full control of your assets.
 This is why adding 2FA protection to your email account is so important.